Related publications

 It’s never too late to sort out your debts and find support.
 It’s a good idea to start by getting organised.
 Gather any letters or demands you’ve received and make a list of the details of each of your debts – for example:

 Some debts are more urgent than others because they can have serious consequences – for example, you could lose your home if you don’t pay your rent or mortgage.
 These are called priority debts and you need to deal with them first.
+Visit our webpage to learn more about different types of debt.
 You may want to get help from an advice service to work out which debts to deal with first.

 Contact your local Citizens Advice if you need help urgently – for example, if you’re being taken to court for a debt, or you’re being evicted for rent or mortgage arrears.
 You can also contact Shelter for urgent advice if you're facing eviction or repossession.

 If you’re unsure how to deal with your debts or you’re feeling overwhelmed, there’s plenty of support available.
-You can get free, confidential, impartial debt advice from charities, such as:
+You can get free, confidential, impartial debt advice from charities and other organisations, such as:

 You can also find contact details for debt advice agencies near you on the MoneyHelper website.